buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuiltElementType.md

+# IfcBuiltElementType

 The _IfcBuiltElementType_ provides the type information for _IfcBuiltElement_ occurrences.
 <!-- end of short definition -->

 > NOTE The product representations are defined as representation maps (at the level of the supertype _IfcTypeProduct_, which gets assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[1]_ being an _IfcMappedItem_.